 When purchased the house in 2008 it was a run down rental.
 But, those original hardwoods, that darling window seat, the columns, etc. put stars in our eyes.

-While the rental was technically livable, we had different design plans.
+While the house was technically livable when we moved in, we had different design plans.
 In the living room, we started by removing the plastic molding and popcorn ceiling.

 Then, we pulled up the carpet, repaired the floor where an old chimney used to be and some rotten boards.